A comprehensive list of eligible and ineligible expenses

 The reimbursable amount cannot exceed $50 for each night for each person.
 Lodging is included for a person for whom transportation expenses are a medical expense because that person is traveling with the person receiving the medical care.
 For example, if a parent is traveling with a sick child, up to $100 per night is reimbursable as a medical expense for lodging.
 Meals and lodging away from home for medical treatment that is not received at a medical facility, or for the relief of a specific condition, are not reimbursable even if the trip is made on the advice of a doctor.

 Long-term care insurance premiums - Long-term care insurance premiums are not reimbursable under a Health FSA.
-However, see exceptions for HRA and HSA.

 Maintenance costs - Portion of expense incurred to maintain equipment used to treat a medical condition are reimbursable.
 For example, the cost of electricity to operate an air purifier when suffering from asthma.
 Member's explanation of necessity required.